rtic-ucl/rtic-ucl/content/projects/_index.md

 # Put Your Section Options Here (title, background, etc.) ...
 title: Research Areas
 # subtitle: Our group is focused on developing and applying state-of-the art methods to solve challenging problems in radiotherapy image computing.
 We use a wide range of techniques, from image processing algorithms and statistical modelling to machine learning and deep learning.
-We also have experience in developing physical phantoms to be used in paediatric radiotherapy.
 # Position of this section on the page
 weight: 10